Mimicking the iOS system notification in SwiftUI

 }

-When we present this, you can see that the notification is presented over the TabView as well:
+When we present this, the notification is presented over the TabView

 Conclusion

-The SystemNotificaton library can be used to mimic the iOS system notification on iOS, macOS, tvOS and watchOS, which makes it versatile.
-If you decide to give it a try, I’d be very interested in hearing what you think.
+The SystemNotificaton library can be used to mimic iOS system notifications on all major Apple platforms.
+If you give it a try, I’d be very interested in hearing what you think.

 Discussions & More